Title: Baseball player, cigar maker, tobacco shop owner

 Plot Location: Section 133, Lot 81

-John was the son of German immigrants William and Margaret Gable Deasley and the younger brother of Thomas “Pat” Deasley, a fellow Mt.
+John was the son of an Irish couple, William and Margaret Gable Deasley, and the younger brother of Thomas “Pat” Deasley, a fellow Mt.
 Moriah Notable.
-Both Pat and John were baseball players, but John remained in the shadow of his older brother, never reaching the same level of success.
-Like their father, both boys took up the trade of cigar making.
-In 1884 John married Gertrude Bicking and they had four children: Gertrude, Alfred John, Willard, and Ruth.
-Sadly, Willard died by age 2 and Ruth died at age 5.
+Both Pat and John were baseball players, but John remained in the shadow of his older brother, finding his success would exceed Pat’s after they were off the field.